uniibu/remix-ide/docs/unittesting.md

 ## Generating Tests

+The plugin can generate generic test files that contain information about

 Select the Solidity file which you want to test and click on the `Generate` button.
 In the `tests` directory, a test file will be created for your selected file.

 If no file is selected, a generic test file named, `newFile_test.sol` will be created.